phdonn/LoL-Match-Prediction/README.md

    - The analysis highlights the importance of securing a gold lead by the 25-minute mark in League of Legends matches.
    - Teams should focus on early-game strategies such as effective farming, successful skirmishes, and objective control to achieve a gold advantage and increase their chances of winning.

-### Context of the Study:
-This graph aligns with the central hypothesis of our study: **Gold differences at 25 minutes play a crucial role in determining match outcomes.** By identifying this trend, we gain insights into the dynamics of professional and competitive League of Legends games, emphasizing the critical impact of mid-game performance.

-The scatter plot reinforces that a team's ability to secure an economic advantage early on often translates into tangible success, underscoring the significance of mid-game strategies in shaping match results.
-This is particularly valuable for teams aiming to refine their gameplay and for analysts studying match dynamics.

 ## Gold Difference Distribution
 <iframe